lukasz-cpu/Interview-preparation/README.md

 ![firefox_eMwZ7drZJM](https://user-images.githubusercontent.com/22981511/236692756-b588c2f7-2837-43e3-a941-310f11751239.png)

-* Levels of cache in JPA
-* How would you partition a database?
-* What would you be your biggest concerns while extracting micro-services from the monolith?
-* How to do exactly once guarantee with Kafka?
 * how does garbage collection work?
 * how do you check memory usage in java?
 Profiling?
 * what are disadvantages of inheritance?